Leading Parent Partnership Award

-We will continue to encourage the positive use of social media groups like the Friends of St. Anne’s group on Facebook that is administered by two members of our LPPA working party.
+We will continue to encourage the positive use of social media groups, like the Friends of St. Anne’s group on Facebook, that is administered by two members of our LPPA working party.
 Courses and seminars will continue to be offered each year to parents.
-These will include a signing course (differentiated by ability), Intensive Interaction session, and LAMP training to families who would benefit .In addition other software training sessions that would benefit individual families i.e. proloquo2go may be offered.
+These will include a signing course (differentiated by ability).

-What are some of the new things we have tried over the last year that have been successful or have had positive feedback that we will look to embed in our community’s fabric?
+Some of the new things that we have tried over the last year that have been successful in making our school more outward facing are:

 - We will continue to have a working party who will meet at various times throughout the year to discuss what is working and what is not working.
 We will explore areas where we need to improve.

 - We will continue to encourage our class teachers to achieve 100% parental attendance at parents’ evenings.
 This will be achieved by teachers making themselves available to those parents who are unable to make the parents’ evening, either by phone or staying behind for an extra few minutes following an annual review meeting.